elkayem/midi2cv/README.md

 The note priority options and jumper configuration are as follows:
 * **Highest Note:** When multiple notes are sounded simultaneously, the highest note being held will be sounded.
 When the highest note is released, the next highest note will be played, and so on.
 Remove the NP_SEL jumper to select this configuration.
-* **Lowest Note:** Analagous to top note, except the lowest note being held will be sounded.
+* **Lowest Note:** Analagous to highest note, except the lowest note being held will be sounded.
 Connect the NP_SEL jumper to the A0 pin and center pin (ground) to select this configuration.
 * **Last Note:** The most recent note played will be sounded.
 When that note is released, the next most recent note still being held will be sounded.
 Connect the NP_SEL jumper to the A2 pin and center pin (ground) to select this configuration.
 The illustration below shows the jumper configuration for the Last Note setting.

 <img src="/images/IMG_1884.JPG" alt="jumper" width="300">